Test Your Nutritional Knowledge: Feeding alfalfa to breeding & youngstock

-Alfalfa is well known for supplying abundant amounts of protein.
-Along with energy, the overall amount of protein needs to be adequate in the diet to support optimal growth.
-Whilst the amount of protein in the horse’s diet is important, so is the quality of the protein supplied.
-By protein quality we mean amino acids, especially the essential amino acids:
+Whilst the amount of protein in the horse’s diet is important, so is the quality of the protein supplied and by protein quality we mean the essential amino acids.

-- Essential amino acids are those that cannot be synthesised within the horse’s body and need to be taken in the diet.
+- Essential amino acids are those that cannot be synthesised within the horse’s body and need to be supplied in the diet.

 - A youngster can have abundant amounts of protein in the diet, but if lysine is deficient then the body is unable to synthesise other amino acids and overall this can limit growth.

+Alfalfa is often said to be too high in protein because the percentage level looks high but when the amount fed is taken into account, the levels are perfectly acceptable and may not even be enough for breeding stock!
 Dengie’s Alfa-A range typically supply 12-14% crude protein and 0.7% lysine.
-For comparison the NRC Nutrient Requirements of Horses gives a reference value for mature cool season grass hay at 10.8% protein and 0.38% lysine.
+For comparison, the NRC Nutrient Requirements of Horses gives a reference value for mature cool season grass hay at 10.8% protein and 0.38% lysine.
 Alfalfa therefore supplies 1.8x as much lysine as average hay.

 A 500kg mare at 1 month lactation requires a staggering 84.8g of lysine compared to 30.1g for the horse in light exercise.
 A diet of 10kg of average hay and 2.5kg of a pure alfalfa product will supply 55.5g of lysine and so there’s still a shortage.
 The other factor to consider is that not all hay is average and there will be large variations between years and batches.
-A forage and alfalfa only diet for breeding and youngstock should therefore be topped up with quality protein and other nutrients by using the advised amounts of a stud specific feed balancer, such as Performance+ Balancer or if required mix/cube; especially if the mare isn’t at grass.
+A forage and alfalfa only diet for breeding and youngstock should therefore be topped up with quality protein and other nutrients by using the advised amounts of a stud specific feed balancer, such as Performance+ Balancer or if required mix/cube.

 The importance of calcium